-When a Preferred Route Corridor for proposed new electricity transmission assets has been identified and announced, National Grid will endeavour to contact and arrange face to face meetings with every person having an interest in land within and affected by that Preferred Route Corridor.
-National Grid's land agents will make enquiries to identify and confirm all relevant land interests as well as the extent to which they apply within the Preferred Route Corridor.
+When a Preferred Route Corridor for proposed new electricity transmission assets has been identified and announced, National Grid will seek to contact every person having an interest in land within and affected by that Preferred Route Corridor.
+At these meetings, National Grid's land agents will seek to identify and confirm all relevant land interests as well as the extent to which they apply within the Preferred Route Corridor.
 At the same time, National Grid will seek to establish full contact details for every person with an interest in land and whether or not they are intending to appoint a land agent and/or solicitor.

-Once this information has been collected, National Grid will populate a data sheet with said information.
-This Sheet will then be returned to the person contacted for checking and amending if required and then sign-off as an accurate record of all interests affecting that person's land.
-The signed data sheet should then be returned to National Grid to produce a detailed Book of Reference formally recording all relevant land interests within or affected by the Preferred Route Corridor.
+Once this information has been collected, National Grid will populate a Data Information Sheet with it.
+This Sheet will then be returned to the person contacted for checking, amendment if required and then formal sign-off as an accurate record of all interests affecting that person's land.
+The signed Data Information Sheet should then be returned to National Grid to produce a detailed Book of Reference formally recording all relevant land interests within or affected by the Preferred Route Corridor.

 National Grid hopes that everyone contacted and any land agents which they appoint will be fully co-operative and provide information on land interests voluntarily.
-However, if National Grid is unable to obtain this information voluntarily the Planning Act 2008 enables National Grid to seek authorisation from the Planning Inspectorate (under Section 52 of that Act) to serve a statutory notice requiring such people to provide full and accurate information regarding all relevant land interests.
-National Grid will rely upon this statutory process only as a last resort and after repeated and unsuccessful attempts have been made by National Grid to obtain such information voluntarily.
+However, if National Grid is unable to obtain this information voluntarily the Planning Act 2008 enables National Grid to seek authorisation from the Infrastructure Planning Commission or its successor (under Section 52 of that Act) to serve a statutory notice requiring such people to provide full and accurate information regarding all relevant land interests.
+Failure to provide such information within 21 days or to knowingly provide incorrect information constitutes a criminal offence and carries a penalty fine of currently up to £5,000.
+National Grid will rely upon this statutory process only as a last resort and where repeated and unsuccessful attempts have been made by National Grid to obtain such information voluntarily.